Skip to main content Accessibility information

 Course Summary

-Successful completion of a Health and Care Professions Council (HCPC) approved programme provides eligibility to apply for admission to the HCPC Register.
-‘Speech and language therapist’ is a protected title, and you will only be entitled to use it if you are registered with the HCPC.
+Successful completion of our Health and Care Professions Council (HCPC) approved programme(subject to validation) makes graduates eligible to apply for registration with the HCPC.
+Speech and language therapist and speech therapist are protected titles in the UK and their use requires registration with the HCPC.
 Please be aware that having a disability should not be a barrier to becoming HCPC registered and refer to their advice on disability and becoming a health and care professional.
-This course has secured HCPC approval.

 Gillian: I think in terms of the campus, I think why people choose Marjon because it's small and friendly, so when they come we get to know the students on a personal level, as well as keeping up with how they're studying.
 And so when they go out on placement, again, we've got that dual role in terms of not just supporting their academic studies but supporting how they're doing as professionals when they're out there in the workplace and really looking at developing those skills that are going to equip them, not just to work with clients, but to actually be part of that healthcare workforce, which is going through such a period of change with the shrinking finance and the complexities of healthcare.
 It's going to become more challenging out there.
 We are all practicing clinicians ourselves, so we're not simply lecturing them in aspects of speech and language and communication.
 We actually are all practitioners who have a clinical expertise.